 I really love fermented green beans.
 Salty, tangy, and delicious.
 They’re a great source of probiotics.
 Best of all, fermenting green beans is an easy, no-cook way to preserve this garden vegetable.

-(I usually grow a yellow French fillet bean.
-It’s still a green bean, even if it’s not green in colour!)
+Personally, I usually grow yellow beans because they’re quite pretty and stand out against the green leaves.
+However, it’s still a green bean, even if it’s not green in color!

-Garlic and dill fermented green beans are delicious.
-They are a quick and easy way to preserve green beans, and they are also probiotic!
+Fermented garlicky green beans are probiotic and delicious.
+They are a quick and easy way to preserve green beans.
+See the sections above for 4 different flavor options.

 - Prep Time: 5 minutes

 - Total Time: 5 minutes

 - 1 clove of garlic

 - 2 Tbsp of culture (optional, see notes)